CoderDawnKing/DKProject/README_EN.md

 ## Feature

-A small framework containing base classes, classifications, custom controls, utility classes, and more.
+A small framework, including the base class, classification, custom controls, tool classes and some third-party library integration use and so on.

 ### DKBase